codebytere/node-mac-contacts/README.md

 Returns `Boolean` - whether the contact was updated successfully.

-Updates a contact to the user's contacts database.
+Updates a contact in the user's contacts database.

-You should take care to specify parameters to the `contact` object to such a degree that you can be confident the first contact to be returned from a predicate search is the contact you intend to update.
+If not specifiying `identifier`, you should take care to specify parameters to the `contact` object to such a degree that you can be confident the first contact to be returned from a predicate search is the contact you intend to update.

 This method will return `false` if access to Contacts has not been granted.